maumcl/pdf-etl-pipeline/README.md

-# PDF Invoice OCR & ETL Pipeline
+# PDF/JPG Invoice OCR & ETL Pipeline

 An automated pipeline for extracting, parsing, and storing invoice data from raw PDFs and images into a structured PostgreSQL database.